 5. Arrive on Campus

 You should arrive on campus at least a few days before the first day of classes.
-The earliest arrival date is indicated on your I-20 as “Earliest Admission Date” in section 3.
+The earliest you may return to the U.S. is the "Earliest Admission Date" indicated in section 3 of your new I-20.
 When deciding when to arrive, remember to include time to find housing (if necessary).